Airport Beach Maui Guide: Kahekili Beach Park Snorkeling

 If you're building a West Maui beach-hopping day, pair this with our nearby guides:

-Airport Beach is popular because it is easy to access.
+Airport Beach is popular because it is easily accessible.
 Parking is one of the big reasons.
 You have a real beach park lot, and access to sand is straightforward.

 If you want a beach day that doesn't depend on parking timing, a snorkel tour is the easiest version of Maui planning.
 Here are our options: